hystvblod/vluglu/README.md

 6. When preparing a production build, make sure your ad placements are properly configured in the provider's dashboard and that you use your real ad unit identifiers in the Unity project.

+## Setting Up the GameManager
+1. Create an empty **GameObject** in your scene and name it `GameManager`.
+2. Add the provided scripts (**AudioManager**, **InterstitialAds**, and **RewardedAds**) as components.
+3. Add two `AudioSource` components as children of `GameManager` and assign them in the `AudioManager` fields for music and sound effects.
+4. If you create additional gameplay scripts, attach them here so other objects can reference the `GameManager` easily.

+## Creating the Main Scene
+1. From the Unity menu choose **File → New Scene** and save it in `Assets/Scenes`.
+2. Add the `GameManager` object described above.
+3. Create an empty `Grid` object or your own prefabs under the scene hierarchy.
+4. Implement a script to detect swipes (e.g., using `Input.touches` or mouse drag events) and place it on the grid or a controller object.
+5. During `Start` or `Awake`, instantiate your grid tiles or load a prefab to populate the board.

+## Hooking Up Ads
+The ad scripts contain placeholders for various networks.
+After importing your actual SDK (Unity Ads, Google AdMob, AppLovin, etc.):

+1. Open **InterstitialAds.cs** and **RewardedAds.cs** and replace the placeholder
+   code with the SDK-specific load and show methods.
+2. To trigger ads from UI elements, add a **Button** or **Event Trigger** component in the editor.
+In the **Inspector**, drag your `GameManager` object to the event field and select the appropriate method (`ShowAd`, `LoadAd`, etc.).
+3. Unity's official documentation on [EventTriggers](https://docs.unity3d.com/Manual/script-EventTrigger.html)
+   explains the available event types.